micl2e2/tg-focus/README.md

 existing or new features will be harmful or not.
 By the time of updates, tg-focus will remain **gentle**.

-## Too many TG-FOCUS chats created, what should I do?

-tg-focus creates a TG-FOCUS chat whenever tg-focus starts or restarts, it is not a bug or defeat, but an **intended** behavior.
-If there are many TG-FOCUS chats created, it is probably a misuse case and all you can do is delete them manually.
-Here are some reasons justifying that:

-1. tg-focus was originally developed as a long-running server-side application, restarting shall not be performed frequently.

-2. Each tg-focus instance has its own filter configuration, hence one chat for one instance.
-Each of them is independent so that no one could possibly interfere with another.

-3. Being a [gentle](#what-makes-tg-focus-a-gentle-user-bot) User Bot
-   results in such behavior.

 # Development

 **Note** that currently the development is documented only for Linux